Библиотека сайта rus-linux.net

 3.2 Standard remote attack concept and mathematical model

-3.2 Characteristics and realization mechanisms of standard remote attacks
+3.2 Characteristics and realization mechanisms of standard remote

 3.2.1 Network traffic analysis